yakivy/poppet/README.md

 Essential differences from [autowire](https://github.com/lihaoyi/autowire):
 - has no explicit macro application `.call`, result of a consumer is an instance of original trait
-- has no restricted HKT `Future`, you can specify any monad (has `cats.Monad` typeclass) as a processor HKT, and an arbitrary HKT for trait methods
+- has no restricted HKT `Future`, you can specify any monad (has `cats.Monad` typeclass) as HKT for the provider/consumer
-- has no forced codec dependencies `uPickle`, you can choose from the list of predefined codecs or easily implement your own
+- has no forced codec dependencies `uPickle`, you can choose from the list of predefined codecs or easily implement your own codec
 - has robust failure handling mechanism
-- supports Scala 3 (method/class generation with macros is still an experimental feature)
+- supports Scala 3 (however method/class generation with macros is still an experimental feature)

 ### Table of contents
 1. [Quick start](#quick-start)